With Omnisend's split automations you have the ability to create different automation paths based on customer responses within the automation itself.

 In the article below we explain how to use this powerful feature to deliver unique experiences for your consumers based on their behavior and engagement.

 To add a split to the automation, you only need to drag and drop the Split block to one of the automation nodes.

-After you add a Split to the workflow, you may also move your message to any of the Split condition branches.
-Therefore, getting even more powerful and dynamic content in your flows.
+After you add a Split to the workflow, you can also move your message to any of the Split condition branches.
+Therefore, getting even more powerful and dynamic content into your flows.

 Set the rule in the Split block settings